Beef Tenderloin with Mushroom Pan Sauce

 Cut the beef into slices, however thick you’d like, and serve with the mushroom pan sauce.

-To round out the meal, I like to serve the beef with haricot vert and roasted fingerling potatoes.
+To round out the meal, I served the beef with sauteed haricot vert and roasted fingerling potatoes.
+Enjoy!

 Beef Tenderloin with Mushroom Pan Sauce